KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ### CocoaPods

-**Open source pods**: CocoaPods uses git under the hood to download code from code hosting services like GitHub.
+**Open source Pods**: CocoaPods uses git under the hood to download code from code hosting services like GitHub.
 The git:// protocol uses ssh://, which is similarly encrypted to HTTPs.
 In general, if you use CocoaPods to install open source SDKs from GitHub, you’re pretty safe.

-**Closed source pods**: When preparing this blog post, I noticed that Pods can define a HTTP URL to reference binary SDKs, so I submitted multiple pull requests ([1](https://github.com/CocoaPods/CocoaPods/pull/7249) and [2](https://github.com/CocoaPods/CocoaPods/pull/7250)) that got merged and released with CocoaPods 1.4.0 to show warnings when a Pod uses unencrypted http.
+**Closed source Pods**: When preparing this blog post, I noticed that Pods can define a HTTP URL to reference binary SDKs, so I submitted multiple pull requests ([1](https://github.com/CocoaPods/CocoaPods/pull/7249) and [2](https://github.com/CocoaPods/CocoaPods/pull/7250)) that got merged and released with CocoaPods 1.4.0 to show warnings when a Pod uses unencrypted http.

 ### Crashlytics SDK